Kamahl19/react-starter/DOCS.md

 - [LoadingScreen](./src/common/components/LoadingScreen/index.tsx) is a full-page loader
 - [LanguageSelector](./src/common/components/LanguageSelector/index.tsx) is a component which changes the language of the application
 - [Logo](./src/common/components/Logo/index.tsx) is a simple logo component
-- [Menu](./src/common/components/Menu/index.tsx) is a React Router aware menu showing [active link](./src/common/routerUtils.ts) based on the current location
+- [Menu](./src/common/components/Menu/index.tsx) is a React Router aware menu showing active link based on the current location
 - [Navbar](./src/common/components/Navbar/index.tsx) is a horizontal menu which changes itself to a hamburger menu for mobile devices
 - [NotFound](./src/common/components/NotFound/index.tsx) is a 404 component
 - [PageHeader](./src/common/components/PageHeader/index.tsx) is a simplified version of [Ant v4 PageHeader](https://4x.ant.design/components/page-header/) component which was removed from Ant v5
 - [ResultError](./src/common/components/ResultError/index.tsx) is an error component for both API and client-side errors
+- [SpaceVertical](./src/common/components/SpaceVertical/index.tsx) is a better vertical Ant's Space component
 - [ThemeSwitch](./src/common/components/ThemeSwitch/index.tsx) is a Switch component which toggles between light and dark theme
 - [Widget](./src/common/components/Widget/index.tsx) encapsulates data and UI parts in a card-based component